With summer a fading memory, hiking might be far from mind. But don’t pack up the kids’ hiking boots just yet.

 Check conditions: Olympic National Park, 360-565-3100

 Directions: Drive to Port Angeles via U.S. 101 and turn south onto Race Street, driving 1.2 miles to Hurricane Ridge Road.
-Drive another 17.5 miles to the Hurricane Ridge Visitors Center and continue past it another 1.5 miles to the trailhead parking lot.
+Drive another 17.5 miles to the Hurricane Ridge Visitor Center and continue past it another 1.5 miles to the trailhead parking lot.
 Note: You'll need to pay an admission fee to enter the national park.
+More information on the .
+WTA website

 Description: Want to feel like you’re walking on top of the world?
 Paved and gentle, Hurricane Hill is the ultimate autumn stroll for small children, even when in strollers.
 There’s no huffing or puffing required to immerse yourself in colorful alpine meadows of orange and gold, or see marmots and deer frolic nearby.
 Panoramic views on a clear day include the likes of Mount Baker, Vancouver Island and Olympic peaks so close you can almost touch them.
 Once you reach the hill (and the end of pavement), just turn around and walk back.